TameTheBot

 All three tools offer a meaningful free tier.
 For daily professional use, the free tiers have enough limitations (rate limits, slower models, no advanced features) that the paid versions are usually worth it.

-For professionals using AI seriously, having both Claude Pro and ChatGPT Plus ($40/month total) is usually justified within the first week of use.
+For anyone using AI seriously, paying for both Claude Pro and ChatGPT Plus ($40 a month total) usually pays for itself within the first week of use.

 Which should you start with?